 Anneline te Riele is a cardiology fellow and clinical scientist at the University Medical Center Utrecht.
 She is fascinated by sudden cardiac death in inherited cardiomyopathies: an intriguing paradox of a deathly event among those feeling full of life.
 In her research, she uses advanced data science methods to improve early detection and risk stratification of these diseases.
 She is committed to promoting the successes of the next generation of cardiovascular talents both in and outside of academic medicine.

-Monika Gladka is a senior postdoctoral researcher at the molecular cardiology group at the Hubrecht Institute in Utrecht.
+Monika Gladka is an assistant professor at the Department of Medical Biology at the Amsterdam UMC.
 Her research focuses on understanding the molecular mechanisms that regulate cardiac repair, intending to identify new players to develop novel, improved gene therapies.
 She uses several state-of-the-art techniques enabling an in-depth mechanistic understanding of the biological processes involved in heart repair.
 She understands the struggle that young scientists have to go through to get recognized in the cardiovascular community and is willing to help them to become successful.

 Martijn Hoes (UMCG) – Communication & Scientific Council